List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Princess Perfuma

 Perfuma is a member of the Great Rebellion.
 Cheerful, bubbly and somewhat scatterbrained, Perfuma is a powerful member of the Rebellion.
 Unlike the other members of the Rebellion, she does not appear to be afraid of Hordak and the other Hordesmen.
 On one occasion, she is captured by Hordak and imprisoned in a dungeon in the Fright Zone.
 While prisoner in the Fright Zone, Perfuma decides that it can benefit from a bit of sprucing up.
 So she escapes and makes her way around the Fright Zone, decorating it with flowers wherever she goes.
 Hordak is so incensed by this that he begs She-Ra to take her back into the Rebellion.

 Being an "ecomancer", she has total control over plants, allowing her to create vines, trees and vast fields of flora at will without the need of sunlight to maintain her plants.
 Her powers also have been shown to nullify/transform dark energy and fire into cascades of flowers; probably the reason she doesn't fear Hordak.

+In the Masters of the Universe Classics toyline, Perfuma had the real name of Tara and was born in an enchanted garden far far away.

 Perfuma appears in She-Ra and the Princesses of Power as the acting ruler of Plumeria and member of the current Princess alliance, having a more hippie-like appearance.

 Perfuma is voiced by Erika Scheimer in the 1980s series and by Genesis Rodriguez in the 2018 series.

 Spinnerella

 Spinnerella only makes one appearance in the She-Ra: Princess of Power series.

 In her single episode, she is shown to be a powerful member of The Rebellion.
 It is established that she and Netossa live in an area of Etheria, which is not controlled by The Horde.
 When she realizes that she has been duped by Hordak, she turns her power against him.
 Primarily a dancer, Spinerella has the ability to spin at high speeds, turning into a human cyclone, capable of rapid travel and deflecting oncoming attacks.
 Spinnerella and Netossa are best friends and love to travel together.
 She is fooled by Hordak into thinking Netossa has been captured by The Great Rebellion, when it is really The Horde who are responsible.
-When Spinnerella is told that Netossa has been captured by The Rebellion, she aids The Horde in gaining entry into The Whispering Woods by using her own ability to spin at rapid speeds to disable the trees' power.
+When Spinnerella is told that Netossa has been captured by The Rebellion, she aids The Horde in gaining entry into the Whispering Woods by using her own ability to spin at rapid speeds to disable the trees' power.

+In the Masters of the Universe Classics toyline, Spinnerella uses her abilities to deliver messages to the Great Rebellion's loyal friends.

 Spinnerella appears in She-Ra and the Princesses of Power.
 In this continuity, she is a member of the Rebellion who can control the wind and air.
 She is also depicted with a plus-size figure, and is married to Netossa.

 Spinnerella is voiced by Diane Pershing in the 1980s series and by ND Stevenson in the 2018 series.